 Starting about three years ago, every year, a northeaster [cyclone] would come through New England and knock the sukkah over.
 And I'm talking about a big, metal-framed sukkah.
 So, we put down sandbags to steady the sukkah.
 It didn't matter.
 The sukkah would still be blown over and its frame would get twisted.
 For three years, Sukkot would come along and there would be a storm; our sukkah would get all twisted and knocked around.
-Then our congregant, Barry Fritz, would come with his tools and twist the thing back into shape and somehow get it back in some semblance of order for us to continue celebrating.
+Then our congregant, Barry Fritz, would come with his tools and twist the thing back into shape and somehow get it back in some semblance of order so we could continue celebrating.
 That's why the book is dedicated to Barry Fritz; he always rebuilds the sukkah.
-I would always say, "okay, now the sukkah is done for."
-Barry would always bring it back to life.
+I would always say, "okay, now the sukkah is done for;" Barry would always bring it back to life.

 I think the sukkah is a symbol of coming apart and rebuilding.
 It's a symbol of being able to do that in our lives.
 Sometimes, we take things apart deliberately, and sometimes a storm comes along and knocks it flat for us.
 We didn't choose it, but this is what life is.
 There's a lot of people whose lives get broken, whose lives get blown apart.
-The question is: how do you adapt?
+The question is: How do you adapt?
 Who helps you?
 How do you put things back together?
 How do you rebuild?

 What do you hope kids will get out of "The Sukkah in the Storm"?

 I also hope it's an entertaining story.
 Stories have the power to shape how we talk.
 We don't speak in philosophical treatises; we speak in stories.
-That's how we learn our values: they're those stories that stay with us.
+That's how we learn our values: they're the stories that stay with us.
 My hope is that my story sticks with a child.
 Maybe when a kid builds a sukkah, they'll remember my story.

 In the story, the sukkah itself is the viewpoint character.
 What inspired you to do that?

 I wanted to be able to tell a story that was inclusive.
 I anthropomorphized the sukkah because it's genderless and avoided pronouns.
 It also has no race or body type.
 This way, anybody can read it and see themselves in the protagonist.
 There also isn't a barrier of kids looking at the main character and not seeing themselves.
-If it's from the sukkah's point of view, nobody's excluded.
-Everybody has access to the story.
+If it's from the sukkah's point of view, everybody has access to the story.